Reordered Computable Numbers: Counterexamples

-It is not difficult to show \cite{HHJ2023} that regainingly approximable numbers are not Martin-Löf random.
-Downey, Hirschfeldt and Nies showed \cite{DHN2002} that the sum of two left-computable numbers which are not Martin-Löf random is not Martin-Löf random as well.
-Combining these two results, we can conclude that reordered computable numbers are not Martin-Löf random.
+There are other examples for left-computable numbers which are not reordered computable, namely the Martin-Löf random numbers.
+Recall that the left-computable numbers which are Martin-Löf random form the largest Solavay degree.
+Combining this fact with Theorem~\ref{satz:closure-roc-solovay} and Theorem \ref{satz:nc+roc=>computable}, we can conclude that these numbers are not reordered computable either.

 \begin{kor} Every reordered computable number is not Martin-Löf random. \end{kor}